 With Brescia relying on fast reactions from turnovers as a source to inflame goalscoring chances, Tonali’s aptitude to anticipate becomes extremely beneficial.
 While Tonali’s metrics continue to be rather flawed, given his 127 recoveries this season are a relatively low figure for someone in his position, it instead underlines he isn’t out of position a lot.
 A truer insight into his importance for the team is his total pressing engagements (5.9).
 Over half of those (3.8) come via counter-pressing recoveries.
 This is essential to Brescia’s transitional game.

 Regaining possession high up the pitch enables Brescia’s most creative and accurate player to quickly punch decisive passes through the lines and into dangerous areas.
-More often than not, Tonali has shown skill to do this before opponents are able to reset into a shape following the turnover.
+More often than not, Tonali shows the astuteness to do this before opponents are able to reset into a shape following the turnover.

 This is shown in the match against AC Milan below.
 This case encapsulates Tonali’s ability to read the game, in and out of possession.
 After a Brescia teammate loses the ball, Tonali offers the first engagement to win the ball back.

 Tonali’s matches the Milan player for speed and wins the ball back.
 Notice as soon as he wins it, his head is again looking up.

 With Tonali’s first instinct to pass forward, in just two seconds Tonali has gone from winning the ball back to playing a lofted pass over Milan’s defence.